strangebuzz/MicroSymfony/README.md

 * The [composer.json](https://github.com/strangebuzz/MicroSymfony/blob/main/composer.json)
   file is normalized with [ergebnis/composer-normalize](https://github.com/ergebnis/composer-normalize)
-* Use of the [composer bin plugin](https://github.com/bamarni/composer-bin-plugin) to install and run `php-cs-fixer`.
+* Use of the [composer bin plugin](https://github.com/bamarni/composer-bin-plugin) to install and run [php-cs-fixer](https://github.com/PHP-CS-Fixer/PHP-CS-Fixer)

 ## What it doesn't ship? ❌